 2. Multiple Index Or MultiColumn Index?

-- If the columns in ‘Where’ each condition are constructed using ‘AND’ conditions, it’s better to create multi-column composite index.
+- If the columns in ‘Where’ each condition are constructed using ‘AND’ conditions, it’s better to create a multi-column composite index.

 3. Columns Ordering In Composite Indexes?

-EXPLAIN EXTENDED {your original query}
+[sql] EXPLAIN EXTENDED {your original query} [/sql]

-6. When To Use covering Index:
+6. When To Use Covering Index:

-7. MySQL Indexing is not necessary always:
+7. MySQL Indexing is not always necessary:

 8. Force To Use Index In Query

-//suggest mysql to use an index SELECT a, b, c FROM my_table USE INDEX(index_name) WHERE a = {value}; //force mysql to use an index SELECT a, b, c FROM my_table FORCE INDEX(index_name) WHERE a = {value};
+SELECT a, b, c FROM my_table USE INDEX(index_name) WHERE a = {value};

 9. Finally, Experiment To Find The Best Tradeoff For Your Need: